BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 You can install BMF with pip, docker, pre-built binary or build from source, choose the one you prefer.

-BMF can implement c++/python/go cross-language calls, and you can call modules written in any language through any language.
-But each programming language has its own requirements, so in addition to the docker installation method, if you want to install it in other ways and have the need for cross-language calls, you need to set the corresponding environment variables.
-For details, please refer to the detailed description of each part.
+BMF enables C++/Python/go cross-language calls, and you can call modules written in any language by any language.
+But each programming language has its own requirements.
+Therefore, if you want to install it in other ways besides docker installation and have the need for cross-language calls, you need to set the corresponding environment variables.
+Please refer to each part for detailed descriptions.

 ## Dependencies

 ### Prerequisites

 BMF depends on some libraries, which you can install via apt, yum<!--, vcpkg--> or brew.
 In general, except for the docker method described below.
-Here are the systems we tested and how to install them，include regular dependency, python, FFmpeg, CUDA toolkit and so on.
+Here are the systems we tested and how to install them, including regular dependency, python, FFmpeg, CUDA toolkit and so on.

 - For regular dependency, you need all packages installed on your system.
 - For python, it is only required when you call the python api or call the python module through the pre-built package, and the python version requirement is 3.9 now.
 If installing BMF using pip, you don't need to change your existing python version.
-- For FFmpeg, we currently support 4.x or 5.x versions, 6.x versions may be supported in the future.
+- For FFmpeg, we currently support 4.x or 5.x versions, and may support version 6.x in the future.
 For ubuntu, debian, CentOS:8 and macOS listed below, you can use the package manager to install it.
 For other OS, you may need to compile FFmpeg from source.

 <table>